-In preparing the animal protocol, I have consulted with University Safety Committee and the University Safety Office and they indicated approval of the safety measures that will be used.
+In preparing the animal protocol, we have consulted with the University Environmental Health and Safety department who has approved of the safety measures that will be used.
 IACUC approval is kept current at all times.

+EMERGENCY PLANS

-EMERGENCY PLANS Advance preparation for the unlikely event of a venomous snake bite
+Advance preparation for the unlikely event of a venomous snake bite